ibm-cloud-docs/mas-ms/limitations-exclusions.md

 ## MAS Administrator Functions
 {: #mas-administrator-functions}

 Direct access to the clusters is not available.
-Changes required must be submitted using the ticketing system and then the SRE team will execute.
+Changes required must be submitted using an IBM support case system and the IBM SRE team will execute.

 ## AppConnect
 {: #mas-app-connect}